 - Toast ramen noodles in preheated oven until lightly golden (~10 minutes) or use the air fryer (320º F) a few minutes until golden.

 - Place all dressing ingredients (except maple syrup, red pepper flakes and herbs) into a blender and blend until smooth and emulsified.

 - Stir in the maple syrup for sweetness, red pepper flakes for heat, and fresh thyme leaves (if using).
 Taste and adjust the seasonings as needed.

 - Store in refrigerator until ready to use.

 - A note about garlic - this dressing is both light and flavorful.
 The garlic helps balance the flavors, but can overpower pretty easily.
 I added a very small clove so it gave the dressing just a kiss of garlic.

 - Add the pistachios/nuts, ramen, and dressing right before serving.
 Toss to incorporate.

 ***Also note: if you are making the dressing ahead of time, the garlic flavor will increase in potency over time so keep that in mind.
-Nuts & Seeds: if you use raw pistachios, toast in a pan or roast in the oven until fragrant and lightly toasted.
+Nuts & Seeds: if you use raw pistachios, toast in a dry skillet over medium heat or roast on a baking sheet in a 325º F oven until fragrant and lightly toasted.
 Or buy roasted/salted pistachios if you prefer.

 This recipe is from simplyceecee.co food blog.
 All images and content are copyright protected.
 Please do not use my images or republish this recipe without prior permission.
 Thank you.